Vicky White stayed at hotel night before freeing inmate

-New surveillance footage released by the Lauderdale County Sheriff’s Department shows Vicky staying at a hotel in Lauderdale County.
+New surveillance footage released by the Lauderdale County Sheriff’s Department of the day she went missing shows Vicky at a hotel in Lauderdale County.
 The vehicle she used to escape with Casey was a copper-toned 2007 Ford Edge that was parked in a mall parking lot near the hotel.

 Authorities say she drove her work vehicle to the Lauderdale County Jail the morning she freed Casey and then switched vehicles after she picked him up.